pawl/nightmare_forms/README.md

     * GET w/ parameters - allows reloading an item's form with the available choices and defaults based on the current selections
 * /`<id>`/
     * GET - loads order form with existing items
-* Django Formsets
+* Django Forms & Formsets - handle rendering the form and processing submission
-* Reloading the form when changes are made
-* Disabling fields

 #### Pros
 * It's very easy to get validation errors to appear next to fields.